marcietolbert/MYDFIR-SOC-Analyst-Challenge/Pages/Logical-Diagram.md

 ## What is a Logical Diagram
 So, just what is a logical diagram?
 First, I'll start by defining what a network diagram is.
 A network diagram is a visual representation of a computer or telecommunications network that uses icons and lines to depict the devices within an environment and how they are connected.
 Network diagrams can fall into two categories: physical and logical.

 A physical diagram illustrates the physical components and connections within a network through the use of icons (physical components) and lines (cable connections).
-In contrast, a logical network diagram shows how devices communicate with each other.
-Similar to a physical diagram, a logical diagram depicts various devices within an environment.
+In contrast, a logical diagram shows how devices communicate with each other.
 However, instead of the lines representing physical cabling, the lines represent data flow.

 Therefore, I need to create a network diagram that depicts the devices that will exist within the SOC environment and the data flow between them.